2026 CHS Research Day: From Research to Real-world Impact

 If you joined us before, then you know what this is all about!
 If not, then welcome!
-Our students and trainees put a lot of hard work into every year of their program and we want to honour their efforts through this annual, student-focused forum.
-This is an opportunity for students and trainees to showcase their work, practice presenting through different modalities, learn new or fortify current skills, and build networking capacity.
-You are invited to join us on Wednesday, April 30, 2025, to check out some amazing student work and see what challenges future leaders in public health are working on resolving!
+This year we are doing things a little differently and opening this event up to encompass faculty, trainees (undergraduate and graduate students, postdocs, and residents), and research staff.
+This is an opportunity for all to come together to showcase their work, practice presenting through different modalities, learn new or fortify current skills, and build networking capacity.
+You are invited to join us on Monday, April 27, 2026, to check out some fabulous work and see what challenges future and current leaders in public health are working on resolving!

-This showcase will highlight student and trainee work spanning across all programs within Community Health Sciences.
-This includes two undergraduate programs (Health & Society Major [Bachelor of Health Sciences] and Bachelor of Community Rehabilitation), two graduate programs (MSc and PhD, and a Master's in Health Data Science and Biostatistics), a residency training program in Public Health and Preventive Medicine and Postdoctoral Fellows.
+This Research Day will feature research projects spanning across all programs within Community Health Sciences.
+Included are the undergraduate programs (Health & Society Major [HSoC] and Bachelor of Community Rehabilitation [BCR]), the graduate programs (MSc and PhD, and a Master's in Health Data Science and Biostatistics), the residency training program in Public Health and Preventive Medicine and the Postdoctoral Fellows, as well as work presented by research staff within or affiliated with Community Health Sciences.

-This event is open to students, faculty, and staff as attendees.
-Students and trainees from the programs listed above are invited to partake in any or all of the 3 presentation activities which include: 5 Minute Talks, a 3-Minute Thesis speed round, and poster presentations with guided poster walks - for more details and to sign up, see below!
+This event is open to all.
+Presenters are invited to partake in any or all of the 3 presentation modalities which include: 5 Minute Talks, a 3-Minute Thesis speed round, and poster presentations - for more details and to sign up, see below!

 Call for Presenters

-This student-focused showcase needs something to showcase - your hard work!
-Students in BCR, Health & Society (BHSC), MDCH, HDSB, PHPM Residents, and Post-doc trainees are invited to sign up!
-There are 3 presentation platforms to choose from.
+This Research Day needs something to showcase - your hard work!
+Folks in BCR, HSoC, MDCH, HDSB, PHPM Residents, Post-docs, Research Staff and, yes, even Faculty are invited to sign up!
+There are 3 presentation modalities to choose from.
 You are welcome to participate in one or all of your choosing, please indicate your selections upon registration.

 Not ready to present this year?
-Please join us for the full program to support our students and trainees!
+Please join us for the day to take in the full program to support your colleagues!

-Students and trainees put in a lot of hard work in a single year that they are expected to present or display at conferences and formal venues - often competitively.
-This can be nerve-wracking especially for first time conference attendees, but at any stage of one's career.
-We heard from our students that there aren’t many lower pressure opportunities to practice preparing for those high stakes events to feel more confident when they attend the real thing.
-Why not give our students the very thing they asked for?
-Hence, the purpose of this forum is to give students and trainees a space to hone their skills without the pressure.
+Presenting at conferences, large-scale events, and formal venues (often competitively) can be nerve-wracking - especially for first time conference attendees, but even at any stage of one's career.
+There aren’t many lower pressure opportunities to practice preparing for those high stakes events to feel more confident when they attend the real thing.
+Why not that very thing and celebrate our members' hard work at the same time?
+Hence, the purpose of this Research Day is to provide a space to hone the aforementioned skills without the pressure.

 Please send your questions to the Conference Coordinator, at mnroe@ucalgary.ca.

-You have your choice of a 5-minute, low-pressure presentation, or you can challenge yourself and try your hand at making this is a speed-round event by doing an Ignite Talk.
+You have your choice of a 5-minute, low-pressure presentation, or you can challenge yourself and try your hand with a speed-round version by doing an Ignite Talk.

 A 5-Minute Presentation is just that.
-You build out your slide deck based on the work you have done or are doing and just tell us about it in 5 minutes.
-This will be timed so practice and do your best to keep it to 5 minutes only.
+You build out your slide deck based on the work you have done or are doing and keep it to 5 minutes.
+This will be timed, so practice keeping it to 5 minutes.

 What is an Ignite Talk?